docker/docs/desktop/hardened-desktop/settings-management/index.md

 ---
-description: admin controls for desktop
+description: Settings Management for desktop
-keywords: admin controls, rootless, docker desktop, hardened desktop
+keywords: Settings Management, rootless, docker desktop, hardened desktop
-title: What is Admin Controls?
+title: What is Settings Management?
 ---
 >**Note**
 >
->Admin Controls is available to Docker Business customers only.
+>Settings Management is available to Docker Business customers only.

-Admin Controls is a feature that helps admins to control certain Docker Desktop settings on client machines within their organization.
+Settings Management is a feature that helps admins to control certain Docker Desktop settings on client machines within their organization.

 With a few lines of JSON, admins can configure controls for Docker Desktop settings such as proxies and network settings.
-For an extra layer of security, admins can also use Admin Controls to enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md) which ensures that any configurations set with Admin Controls cannot be modified by containers.
+For an extra layer of security, admins can also use Settings Management to enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md) which ensures that any configurations set with Settings Management cannot be modified by containers.

 It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).